Introduction to Operating Systems

 CPSC/ECE 3220 — Section 001 — Spring 2021

 TTh, 9:30AM – 10:45AM (100 Brackett Hall — Modified Traditional)

 jsorber at clemson dot edu

 By appointment as needed.

 Office Hours will be virtual for the semester until further notice.
 If the COVID-19 situation allows, we may switch to in-person office hours.
 To join office hours, please use the following URL. https://clemson.zoom.us/j/7985189636

-Bennett will also be holding office hours at the following times.
+Bennett will also be keeping the following office hours:

-Programming assignments, exams, and recommended readings will be posted on the online course schedule, found at the following URL.
+Programming assignments, exam times, and recommended readings will be posted on the online course schedule, found at the following URL.

 This site is a living document and I will be updating the content throughout the semester.
 Please check it regularly.